Hair Mineral Analysis

-A Hair Mineral Analysis is a screening test that measures the levels of up to 60 essential minerals and toxic metals using hair from your head (or other regions of the body).
-With correct testing and interpretation, one can construct a comprehensive metabolic profile of the human body using the hair itself.
+A Hair Mineral Analysis at our Mississauga clinic measures levels of up to 60 essential minerals and toxic metals using hair from your head (or other regions of the body).
+With correct testing and interpretation, one can construct a comprehensive metabolic profile of the human body using a hair health analysis.

 During your consultation, our Trichologist may recommend a Hair Mineral Analysis to further investigate the root cause of your hair loss.
 Our Trichologist will take a hair sample and send it off for testing.
 You and your Trichologist will then discuss the results, as well as the results from other testing like blood work, at your follow-up appointment, and a custom treatment plan will be recommended.